elekere/elekere/README.md

 - ⚡ Fun fact: When I'm not crafting software, I'm likely getting some necessary sleep.
 Or helping my neighbour somewhere.
 Or musing and writing about life.
 Or reading a good book/article.
 Or listening to songs to cool off.
 Or having a healthy conversation with someone.
 Or doing statistics.
 -->

-- 🔭 I currently work on web-based software projects.
+- 🔭 Currently working on web-based software projects.
-- 🌱 I’m learning more of Javascript -- intermediate/advanced level Javascript.
+- 🌱 Learning more of Javascript -- intermediate/advanced level Javascript.
-- 👯 I’m looking to collaborate on open-source projects.
+- 👯 Looking to collaborate on open-source projects.
 - 📫 How to reach me: elekere@outlook.com